Hosted Datasets

 commands: for example, as

-Gaia is a European Space Agency mission to find distances and properties of more than one billion stars in our Milky Way Galaxy.SciServer hosts the complete catalog data for Gaia Data Release 2 (Gaia DR2).
+Gaia is a European Space Agency mission to find distances and properties of more than one billion stars in our Milky Way Galaxy.SciServer hosts the complete catalog data for Gaia Early Data Release 3 (Gaia EDR3).

 from the Context menu just above the query window.
-To access Gaia DR2 data using SciServer Compute, specify its name as the context in the appropriate place in your SciServer.CasJobs.executeQuery(sql, context)
+To access Gaia EDR3 data using SciServer Compute, specify its name as the context in the appropriate place in your SciServer.CasJobs.executeQuery(sql, context)

 or SciServer.CasJobs.submitQuery(sql, context)